MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/term-collections/units-of-measure-terms.md

 This
 section covers usage and abbreviations for a variety of terms related to measurement.
 For other units of measure not covered here, see [*The Chicago Manual of Style*](http://www.chicagomanualofstyle.org/home.html).
-If you have Microsoft network access, you can use [*The Chicago Manual of Style Online*](http://aka.ms/mslibrary/cms) through MS Library.

   - Use
     numerals for measurements of distance, temperature, volume, size,